-How to Maintain a Pool Without Equipment
+How to Maintain a Pool With Damaged Equipment

-1. Remove Debris From Pool
+1. Remove Debris from Pool

 2. Sanitize the Water

 The most popular pool sanitizing solutions are chlorine-based.
 Test the sanitizer levels in the pool, and maintain at least 3–4 ppm (parts per million) of Free Available Chlorine at all times.
 Since you can’t rely on the pump to distribute the chlorine throughout the pool, you’ll need to use fast-dissolving chlorine and disperse it around the perimeter of the pool.
 We recommend Leslie’s Chlor Brite (dichlor granular chlorine) or Leslie’s Liquid Chlorine (sodium hypochlorite, available in-store only).

 BONUS TIP: It’s OK to test other aspects of your water chemistry, too.
 But until your damaged pool equipment is repaired or your circulation system is back up and running, we don't recommend adding balancing chemicals.
 Doing so can cause inadvertent damage to pool surfaces, including scaling and discoloration.
 Circulation is a crucial part of rebalancing pool water!
 You can always bring a water sample to Leslie's for a free AccuBlue® water test once the pool is circulating again.
 This will help you quickly identify and correct water balance issues.

 If you face sudden complications in the cooler fall and winter months, you may not need to add algaecide.
 But if you find yourself with a pool emergency in the middle of summer, when the sun is shining brightly the vast majority of the day and accelerating plant growth, you'll have to act quickly to prevent an algae bloom from taking over the pool.
 We recommend using Leslie’s Algae Control to prevent algae outbreaks.
 It’s non-metallic and non-staining, which is ideal for these scenarios, and works to keep your pool clean and clear.